emacs-compat/compat/README.md

 Source code
 -----------

-The project is managed can be found on [SourceHut] but has a [GitHub] mirror as well.
+Compat is developed on [SourceHut].
+A restricted [GitHub] mirror is also provided.

 Bug and patches
 ---------------

-Patches, bug reports and comments can be sent to the [development mailing list][compat-devel] or via [GitHub].
+Patches, bug reports and comments can be sent to the [development mailing list][compat-devel].
+[GitHub] can also be used to submit patches ("Pull Request").
 These may include issues in the compatibility code, missing definitions or performance issues.

 When contributing, make sure to provide test and use the existing tests defined in compat-test.el.
 These can be easily executed using